 A developed labour market and availability of in-demand human resources make necessary preconditions for an environment that is open for business and capable of attracting investments.
 As Georgia’s economy grows, demand for both high-skill and low-skill labour will increase at the domestic level.
 Thus the Georgian labour market will have to be analyzed regularly, labour market trends will have to be studied and existing challenges will have to be identified.
 Annual research papers and reports produced by the MoESD would come in handy in this respect since they provide an analysis of employment and unemployment trends in the country including by breaking them down by sector, age, gender and regions.
 The analysis covers supply and demand components of the labour market and identifies key sectors in which increased economic activity is likely to occur in the coming years.
 The analysis can thus provide valuable information on areas in which employment rate will rise and will therefore require more focus on to effectively managing labour migration.

 In spite of thorough information campaigns, raising awareness of a large part of Georgian population of opportunities offered by legal migration and threats posed by illegal migration remains a challenge.
 Since the visa-free travel to EU/Schengen states became effective (28.03.2017), the number of Georgian citizens travelling to these countries increased drastically.
 This trend was also abetted by the increased number of direct flights from Georgia to EU/Schengen states operated by low-cost airlines.
 According to the data held by the Georgian MIA, nearly 534,000 Georgian citizens used the visa-free travel regime since its introduction until February 2020.
 How many of them used this opportunity to get a job abroad is unknown but there are reasons to believe that the share of those who left for employment is large enough in this overall number of visa-free travel users.
 It has to be pointed out that this process has stopped almost completely as a result of the Covid-19 pandemic but it is very likely that human mobility will reach the same levels once the current travel restrictions for the Georgian citizens are lifted and inter-state transport communication is fully restored.
 After visa-free travel to EU/Schengen states became possible, there was a sharp upsurge in the number asylum applications from the Georgian citizens in those countries.
-The absolute majority of Georgian citizens’ requests for asylum were considered ill-founded by the EU/Schengen states and were rejected.
+The absolute majority of Georgian citizens’ requests for asylum were considered non-founded by the EU/Schengen states and were rejected.
 Reasons and root causes for abusing the visa-free regime, are complex and relate to not only the socio-economic situation, but people’s individual decisions.
 The latter are strongly affected by the lack of information, misinformation, false opinions and established stereotypes about the EU MSs asylum procedures, and the likely “gain” asylum seekers are expecting to make there.